Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 I’m feeling like I’m turning this into a bigger thing than it actually is.
 However, I can’t end this without thanking the people from this community.
 You guys know who you are.
 Even though it took me more than 3 months to get around myself to start writing this, during that time people would come to this thread or PM me in order to motivate me into writing this.
 I never asked for encouragement, but your guys were there, more than once.
 So thank you.
 This is precisely the advice I’ve got for you reading this: be part of the community.
 Remember that we’re all like-minded people, we all have the common passion for the Japanese language.

 In a world where #dog has 38 times more tags than #human on Instagram, we forget that even though animals are incredible, humans are as beautiful.
-I’ve met Japanese natives and people from this community that I’m sure will be part of my life for at least a couple more years.
-Some of them, I even had the pleasure to meet in real life, days that I’ll make sure to keep in memory.
+I’ve found amazing people (a partner too ) in this community that I’ll be sure to keep for years to come.

 If you are to acknowledge something from this giant Guide, acknowledge that people moving towards the same goal together are stronger.
-Take your time, but try to be part of the History that has yet to be written.
-It will do you good
+Take your time, but try to be part of the History that is being written

 I’ve been noticing that a lot of you guys are taking value out of this guide and are kind enough to leave me a message in here right away.
 I appreciate this so so much and I want to be able to give back.
 We’re all here to win, after all.
 Because of that, I’m creating a very simple challenge: after you read this guide, I’d like you to take note somewhere or add a notification/an alarm on your laptop/phone to 1 month time.
 In 1 month, I’d love to hear you on the number 1 thing that this guide helped you achieve on Wanikani.
 Whether if it’s that single script that made things so much easier, that new schedule that is allowing you to move forward on WK, anything.
 This not only will help me figure out the type of suggestions I should be giving more, but it will mainly allow you to look back and think “Damn, such a simple step forward took me so much further in the journey.
 I can’t wait for what’s coming next.”